Information for Prospective Students

-All well-prepared individuals, including those traditionally under-represented in the marine sciences, are encouraged to apply.
-The School of Marine Science does not discriminate on the basis of race, color, religion, national origin, sex, sexual orientation, disability or age in its programs or activities.
-Admission criteria are based on past and potential academic and research performance and potential for leadership in the field of marine science.
+All well-prepared individuals, including those traditionally underrepresented in the marine sciences, are encouraged to apply.
+The School of Marine Science does not discriminate on the basis of race, color, religion, national origin, sex, sexual orientation, disability, or age in its programs or activities.
+The full non-discrimination notice is available online on William & Mary's Equity Program.

 Admission is based on past and potential academic performance, experience, and leadership in marine science.
 Approximately 20% - 30% of applicants are offered admission annually.
 Review the required Admissions Components to determine what must be included in your application as well as due dates.

 All applicants must have a B.A. or B.S. from an accredited institution.